EU Data Act: New rules for data access, IoT data, and cloud portability effective from 12 September 2025

 Cloud Portability

-Switching between cloud providers must be made easier; so-called "Vendor Lock-in" should be prevented.
+The switch between cloud providers must become easier; so-called "vendor lock-in" should be prevented.

 Manufacturers of Connected Products

-• Automotive industry: Car manufacturers must release the data generated in vehicles (e.g., driving and maintenance data, error messages) to customers and workshops.
+• Automotive Industry: Car manufacturers must release in-vehicle generated data (e.g., driving and maintenance data, error messages) for customers and workshops.

-• Home technology/Smart Devices: Manufacturers of smart home devices (e.g., connected thermostats, heaters, household appliances) must make consumption and performance data accessible to users.
+• Home Technology/Smart Devices: Manufacturers of smart home devices (e.g., connected thermostats, heaters, household appliances) must make usage and performance data accessible to users.

 Providers of Digital Services & Data Infrastructures